Aerial warfare during Operation Barbarossa: Siege of Leningrad

-In early September 1941, the Soviet forces surrounded Novgorod and the Luga river and 20,000 Soviet soldiers were captured.
+In early September 1941, German forces surrounded Novgorod and the Luga river and 20,000 Soviet soldiers were captured.
 With this force removed, the Army Group North could begin operations against Leningrad.
 Operating with a flexible command structure, the forces of Luftflotte 1 were reinforced with other formations.
 Wolfram von Richthofen's Fliegerkorps VIII joined Fliegerkorps I from Luftflotte 2 to give Luftflotte 1 much needed ground support units.
 On 6 September, the air attacks began with an intensity not yet seen in aerial warfare.
 The two German air corps carried out 1,004 sorties on the first day.
 From this total, 186 were brought to bare on a front measuring less than 16 square miles.
 The 186 operations were flown in a series of attacks lasting 11 hours.

 The Luftwaffe was free from the interference from Soviet fighters.
 By concentrating two Fliegerkorps on the entire sector, the Germans achieved numerical superiority.
 Luftflotte 1 mustered 481 aircraft (203 bombers, 166 fighters, 39 Bf 110s, 12 long-range reconnaissance aircraft and 60 Ju 87s).
 The VVS Leningrad Front could only muster 286 aircraft (163 operational).
 Most were fighters.
 On 14 September, just 21 bombers and strike aircraft were on the order of battle (11 SBs, two IL-2s, six Pe-2s and two Ar-2s).
 This left the VVS Leningrad Front short of hitting power.

 On 8 September Army Group North attacked with the Eighteenth Army on the left and the XXXIX Corps on the right, forming a two-pronged attack.
 Fliegerkorps VIII put the defending Soviet 54th Army under severe pressure, forcing it back from Lake Ladoga and cutting the city off from the Soviet hinterland.
 The focus of German air operations shifted to the centre of the city.
 On the night of 8 September, beginning at 18:55, 6,327 incendiaries alone were dropped by 27 Ju 88s causing 183 fires.
 Leningrad's Badayevo warehouses were hit, destroying the entire sugar reserve of 2,500 tons.
 Crews from KG 4 flew two missions per night while the Fliegerkorps flew hundreds of missions in an effort to destroy Leningrad from the air.
 Missions were mainly flown at night, owing to heavy Soviet AAA fire and fighter defences, reinforced by 7 Fighter Aviation Corps.
 On 9 September, Luftflotte 1 carried out 479 sorties.
 On 10 September, it flew 436.
 On 11 September, the Axis ground forces advanced into the breaches created by the Luftwaffe.
 The German bomber units flew 478 sorties on 11 September, and pilots from the VVS KBF's 5th Fighter Aviation Regiment had to fly seven missions per day.